jarnbring/checkgrid/CheckGrid/README.md

     DONE: Fix vibrations on iOS
     DONE: IOS 26!!!
 (Look again before release)

+    Change sound when picking up a piece
+    App Icons
+    Launch screen (and new animation?)
     Adjust volume on sounds, SÄNK FÖR I HELVETE
     Bug exit app when in revive dialog or game over dialog, after this happends, you cannot die in game, needs fix!
     Feedback system